Raúl Zurita: Military coup and dictatorship

-On September 11, 1973, at 6 o'clock in the morning, the day of the military coup led by Augusto Pinochet, Zurita was detained by a military patrol as he was on his way to have breakfast at the university.

-Zurita's initial destination was Playa Ancha Stadium.
-Four days later, and for the subsequent 21 days, he was held captive in the cargo hold of the ship named Maipo, alongside 800 individuals, in a space designed for approximately 50 people, where he endured torture.
+On the morning of September 11, 1973, the day of the military coup led by Augusto Pinochet, Zurita was detained by a military patrol on his way to breakfast at the university.
+He was taken first to Playa Ancha Stadium, and four days later was held for 21 days in the cargo hold of the ship Maipo alongside approximately 800 individuals in a space designed for 50, where he endured torture.

-After his release, Zurita attempted to find employment that would allow him to fulfill his responsibilities:
+After his release, Zurita struggled to find steady employment:

 "My best job was as a salesperson for accounting machines, but it became evident that I wasn't a good salesman.
 I survived for years by stealing expensive books, primarily in the fields of architecture and medicine, to resell them.
 Until I was discovered.
 In 1979, when my first book, Purgatorio, was published, I could see it in the display windows of all the bookstores in Santiago.
 However, I couldn't enter any of them.
 The agreement to avoid imprisonment prohibited me from entering any bookstore, and I became blacklisted in all of them."